code-simple/typescript-expressJs-postgreSQL-boilerplate/README.md

    - Enhanced Logging using Morgan & Winston
    - Retaining logs of errors in /logs directory for 14 days or 100MB.
 [Can be adjusted]
    - Logs are created per each day , e.g `07-Nov-2024.log` makes it easier to track.

+6. #### LINTING
+   - Linting: with ESLint
+   - Git hooks: with husky and lint-staged